arlonproj/arlon/docs/clustertemplate.md

-# Next-gen Cluster Provisioning using Cluster templates
+# Cluster Templates

-This document describes a new way of provisioning workload clusters in Arlon.
-The most significant change is the *Cluster Template* construct, which replaces the older ClusterSpec from gen1 clusters.
-To distinguish them from the older gen1 clusters, the ones deployed from a cluster template are called next-gen clusters or gen2 clusters.

-## Goals
+The Cluster Template object is designed with the following goals:
 - Allow users to deploy arbitrarily complex clusters using the full Cluster API feature set.
 - Fully declarative and gitops compatible: a cluster deployment should be composed of one or more self-sufficient manifests that the user can choose to either apply directly (via kubectl) or store in git for later-stage deployment by a gitops tool (mainly ArgoCD).
 - Support Linked Mode update: an update to the the cluster template should automatically propagate to all workload clusters deployed from it.

-## Profile support

-- While profiles are also being re-architected, the first implementation of next-gen clusters fully integrates with current-generation profiles, which are expressed as Profile custom resources and compiled into a set of intermediate files in a git repository.
-- Profiles are optional, and a next-gen cluster can be created without a profile.
-One can be attached later.
+A Cluster Template serves as a base for creating new workload clusters.
+The workload clusters are all exact copies of the cluster template, meaning that they acquire all unmodified resources of the cluster template, except for:

+- resource names, which are prefixed during the cluster creation process to make them unique to avoid conflicts
+- the namespace, which is set to a new namespace unique to the workload cluster

 ## Architecture diagram